Whenever, Wherever: Commercial performance

-The Spanish version of the song, "Suerte", also written and produced by Shakira and Mitchell, was released as a single in Spain, Mexico as well as in several countries in South America.
+The Spanish version of the song, "Suerte", also co-written by Shakira and Mitchell, was released as a single in Spain, Mexico as well as in several countries in South America.
 It too became a huge hit, peaking at number 1 on Billboard's Hot Latin Tracks chart for seven non-consecutive weeks and remained within the top 10 of the chart for over four months.
 It also topped the charts in almost all of the Spanish-speaking countries where it was released.

-In 2020 Billboard revealed that "Suerte" was the 16th most successful Latin song of all time on the Hot Latin Songs.
+In 2020, Billboard revealed that "Suerte" was the 16th most successful Latin song of all time on the Hot Latin Songs.
+Rolling Stone named it the 8th greatest Spanish-language song of the 21st century in 2025.

 Resurgence in 2020

-Following Shakira's Super Bowl LIV halftime show performance co-headlined with American singer Jennifer Lopez, "Whenever, Wherever" became the highest-selling song performed at the Super Bowl halftime show with 4,000 digital downloads on the first day up by 1,264%.
+Following Shakira's 2020 Super Bowl LIV halftime show performance co-headlined with American singer Jennifer Lopez, "Whenever, Wherever" became the highest-selling song performed at the Super Bowl halftime show with 4,000 digital downloads on the first day up by 1,264%.
 The following week, the song became the highest-charting song performed at the Super Bowl halftime show on Billboard's Digital Song Sales chart, peaking at number 4.
 The same week the Spanish version of the song, "Suerte", topped Billboard's Latin Digital Songs chart.